exercism/website-copy/tracks/python/exercises/luhn/mentoring.md

         every_other_num.append((int(n)*2) % 9)
 ```

-Here is an example that uses a tuple of values.
-Why this is a default parameter is beyond my ken.
+Here is an example that uses a tuple of values to hold the mapping.
+While the table was passed in as a default parameter,
+it would probably be clearer to include it as a local variable.

 ```python
 def luhn_lookup(index, digit, luhn_table=(0, 2, 4, 6, 8, 1, 3, 5, 7, 9)):